Understanding How Foam Density Shapes Stability and Balanced Elevation

 Drift occurs when legs gradually slide down or rotate outward during a session.
 Sag occurs when foam in the central region flattens while the edges stay higher.
 Both are signs that density and structural support are misaligned with the real loads placed on the wedge.

-Higher density memory foam resists this behavior.
+Higher-density memory foam resists this behavior.
 It compresses in a more uniform pattern from edge to center.
 As a result, the incline profile stays closer to the original shape.
 The user feels supported rather than pulled down the slope, and the wedge behaves like a resting platform instead of a soft ramp.

 Micro movements and tension patterns

-When support starts to sag, the body adapts through subtle muscle activation and small shifts in position.
+When support starts to sag, the body adapts through subtle muscle activation and slight shifts in position.
 The person may not notice each change, but the cumulative effect is more tension and less relaxation.
 High-density, high-quality foam limits these micro adjustments because the foundation beneath the legs remains stable.

 Response Behavior: How Foam Reacts Over Time